samwell-ho/openpgp-ca/README.md

 worry about.

 This is where OpenPGP CA helps.
 The members of Carol's group trust her.
-She is already their sys admin.
+She is already their sysadmin.
 So, it is sensible that Carol acts as a kind of certificate authority (CA) for her group.
 This is exactly what OpenPGP CA helps Carol do.
 Using OpenPGP CA, only Carol has to verify fingerprints.
 Then, her users just need to be taught to recognize whether a message has been authenticated, and how to make sure encryption is enabled.
-This significantly lowers the threshold to using OpenPGP correctly, which gives Carol and her collegues a real chance of communicating securely.
+This significantly lowers the threshold to using OpenPGP correctly, which gives Carol and her colleague a real chance of communicating securely.

 ## Getting started

-There are several different ways to use OpenPGP CA.  Here, we show one possible workflow.
+There are several ways to use OpenPGP CA.  Here, we show one possible workflow.
 Please read [the book](https://openpgp-ca.gitlab.io/openpgp-ca/) for more details.